umich-its-networking/git-training-pub/ex-git-basics.md

 warning: You appear to have cloned an empty repository.
 ```

 This warning is OK.
-Well fix that in the next step.
+We'll fix that in the next step.

 Change to the new directory created in the previous step.
 And note that the directory is empty.